 Grant Amounts and Project Parameters

 If the idea is big, no project is too small!
-Grants can range from several hundred dollars for small, short-term activities to several thousand for larger projects.
+Grants can range from several hundred dollars for smaller short-term activities to several thousand for larger projects.

-- Deliver a range of transportation and mobility options in the community through permanent or temporary solutions that increase connectivity, walkability, bikeability and/or and access to public and private transit.
+- Deliver a range of transportation and mobility options in the community through permanent or temporary solutions to increase connectivity, walkability, bikeability, and/or access to public and private transit.

 - Create vibrant public places in the community through permanent or temporary solutions that improve open spaces, parks and access to other amenities.